mjolnirdev/OpenPBP/README.md

 sudo apt install direnv
 ```

-Add Direnv to your .bashrc and refresh it
+Add Direnv to Your .bashrc and Refresh It
 ```
 echo 'eval "$(direnv hook bash)"' >> ~/.bashrc source ~/.bashrc